EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 ### package dot json

 Every npm module has a file called `package.json` inside.
 It's a simple JSON document that's got [a lot of options](https://docs.npmjs.com/files/package.json).
-We won't explore all of them, but if you need help, check out [Nodejitsu's interactive guide](http://browsenpm.org/package.json).

 (Oh hey: make sure you've made a new directory when you're doing this stuff.)